cosama/zed-context-driver/delivery/Readme.md

 * Ubuntu 16.04
  (best installed with Jetpack 3.2 (https://developer.nvidia.com/embedded/jetpack)
 * CUDA-9.0 (also best installed with Jetpack 3.2
-* OpenCV (can be installed with Jetpack 3.2 or use the standard ubuntu libraries `sudo apt-get install libopencv-dev`)
 * ZED SDK v2.4 for TX2 (https://download.stereolabs.com/zedsdk/2.4/tegrax2)
 * cmake (`sudo apt-get install cmake`)